Schema Strategy

 Google’s Structured Data Tool: You can use this tool to highlight the structured data on a web page by entering the URL of that page.
 The tool will also display any issues or red flags associated with the schema markup.

-However, if you see any details, such as the other business locations and their address listed on the homepage, you should select the subOrganization property under Organization.
-Once that’s done, you can easily create the markup for every location provided.
+Use the Organization category to create a schema for different locations.
+Try to be as specific as possible.
+If you see any details, such as the other business locations and their address listed on the homepage, you should select the subOrganization property under Organization.

-On the other hand, if every location you will be working on has its separate page, you will have to work on generating a different LocalBusiness data set for all the different location pages.
-From every LocalBusiness data you have created, use either one of the options between parent organization property or branch of property so you can link them to the actual Organization data.
+On the other hand, if every location of your business has its own page, you will have to work on generating a different LocalBusiness data set for all the different location pages.